 Wyoming is essentially a network of rural communities with a few semi-dense areas occurring every few hundred miles.
 An SUV with functional four wheel drive and efficient gas mileage is an excellent idea.
 You might wind up in snow, rain or formidable crosswinds so cautious driving habits are a good practice.
 Areas closer to the Rocky Mountains do not experience as much wind as they are shielded from the westerlies coming in from the Pacific.
 If you want to get into the thick of the great outdoors, why not Wyoming?

-Apartment List has released results for Wyoming from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Wyoming’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Wyoming include the following: